retifrav/scraps/CMake/index.md

 And then CMake will take care of forming a correct path from this.

+Don't forget that TeamCity uses single `%` for its own variables, which is the same what Windows uses for environment variables, so if you'll need to use a Windows variable in TeamCity, then it needs to be `%%` instead of a single `%`, so for example `%%PATH%%` or `%%VCPKG_ROOT%%`.

 ### Reuse linked libraries of a target

 If you'd like to get a list of libraries used in one target (*the main project target, for example*) and link to them in another target: